awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 ## Error Handling in Sample Applications<a name="java-exceptions-samples"></a>

 The GitHub repository for this guide includes sample applications that demonstrate the use of the errors\.
-Each sample application includes scripts for easy deployment and cleanup, an AWS SAM template, and supporting resources\.
+Each sample application includes scripts for easy deployment and cleanup, an AWS Serverless Application Model \(AWS SAM\) template, and supporting resources\.

 **Java Sample Applications**
 + [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-basic) – A minimal Java function with unit tests and variable logging configuration\.
 Includes both Gradle and Maven builds\.